themesberg/flowbite-svelte/src/routes/docs/components/rating.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib'

-  import { props as items } from '../../props/Rating.json'
+  import componentData1 from '../../component-data/Rating.json'
-  import { props as items2 } from '../../props/AdvancedRating.json'
+  import componentData2 from '../../component-data/AdvancedRating.json'
-  import { props as items3 } from '../../props/ScoreRating.json'
+  import componentData3 from '../../component-data/ScoreRating.json'
-  import { props as items4 } from '../../props/RatingComment.json'
+  import componentData4 from '../../component-data/RatingComment.json'
-  import { props as items5 } from '../../props/Review.json'
+  import componentData5 from '../../component-data/Review.json'
-  import { props as items6 } from '../../props/Star.json'
+  import componentData6 from '../../component-data/Star.json'
-  import { props as thumbupProp } from '../../props/Thumbup.json'
+  import componentData7 from '../../component-data/Thumbup.json'
-  import { props as heartProp } from '../../props/Heart.json'
+  import componentData8 from '../../component-data/Heart.json'
 </script>

 Get started with the rating component to show an aggregate of reviews and scores in the forms of stars or numbers.